-Last reviewed: August, 2023
+Last reviewed: January, 2024

 Explore Fernie’s galleries and working studios on a self-guided tour.
 Meet the artists and discover the subjects and styles that inspire our artists and artisans.

-Stroll through Historic Downtown Fernie past charming rose-gold and red brick architecture, enjoy spectacular views in every direction and take in some unique art installations
+Stroll through Historic Downtown Fernie past charming rose-gold and red brick architecture, enjoy spectacular views in every direction and take in some unique art installations.

 Pick up a paper copy at the Fernie Visitor Information Centre, Arts Station or Fernie Museum.